 Explore More

-These pumpkin patches and markets make it easy to savor the season, whether you’re carving jack-o’-lanterns, sipping cider, or just enjoying a hayride under crisp blue skies.
-These are some of my go-to fall stops.
-Where do you and your family head for your annual pumpkin-picking tradition?
+These pumpkin patches and markets make it easy to savor the season, whether you’re carving jack-o’-lanterns, sipping cider, or simply enjoying a hayride under crisp blue skies.
+They’re some of my go-to fall stops.

 I’d love to hear from you—please share your thoughts and experiences in the comments below.